studioplaynl/ARTWORLD_client/devlog.md

 ## Dev log

+June 9 2023
+Code cleanup AVATAR_BASE_SIZE from constants.js

+Clicking friend in itemsBar takes you instide the friends home in the correct position.
+Should we be taken next to the house though?

+MailBox: ArtMail: clicking it, takes us to the home of the sender where the art is.
+(one problem: when the art work is hidden? => so should this be opening the artwork?
+TODO: opening the artwork of a artmail (the bug that happenend has to do with stopmotions are being opened as drawings))

+MailBox: Liked Art: clicking the user that liked the artwork, takes player to that users home, clicking your own artwork does nothing...
+TODO: implement previews of stopmototions

 June 7 2023
 Fixed the bug that kept the location of the last user logged in and passed it on to the next user